 Typically, cells grow deep in the skin and rise slowly to the surface over the course of a month.
 In people with psoriasis, however, the sped-up process may take just a few days.
 This overabundance of new skin cells forms raised scales and red patches that are often itchy and sometimes painful.

-An autoimmune disorder means the body attacks itself.
 Typically, the immune system creates white blood cells to fight bacteria and guard against infections.
 In the case of psoriasis, white blood cells, often called T cells, mistakenly attack the skin.

 Some people may be genetically predisposed to exhibiting psoriatic symptoms.
 If you have an immediate family member with psoriasis, your risk of developing it is greater.